Preventing and treating HIV through advocacy, education and awareness

 Currently, a 16 member volunteer board of directors governs AID Upstate; the CEO oversees the day-to-day operations and management.
 Program directors oversee specific programs including client services, prevention, development, and the residential facility.
 Approximately 33 individuals are employed in support of the provision of high quality direct and prevention services.

 AID Upstate (AU) provides services to individuals regardless of race, ethnicity, religion, gender, sexual orientation, or other individual characteristics.
-A diverse staff is employed to relate to clients served including case manager and prevention coordinator fluent in Spanish (English/Spanish).
+A diverse staff is employed to relate to clients served including case management and prevention staff members who are fluent in Spanish (English/Spanish).

-Currently, a 16 member volunteer board of directors governs AID Upstate; the CEO oversees the day-to-day operations and management.
-Program directors oversee specific programs including client services, prevention, development, and the residential facility.
-Approximately 33 individuals are employed in support of the provision of high quality direct and prevention services.
-Over 1,050 individuals living with HIV received medical case management and/or care services in the prior year.
-The prevention team provided HIV testing to over 1,200 clients and individual or group level intervention prevention services to over 2,500 clients.
-The current budget exceeds $2.2 million including all programs (Ryan White services; HUD funded housing activities; CDC funded prevention, counseling, testing; community grants; local contributions and fundraising).
+A volunteer board of directors governs AID Upstate; the CEO oversees the day-to-day operations and management.
+Program directors oversee specific programs including medical care, client supportive services, operations, prevention, development and community relations and outreach, and the residential facility.
+Approximately 54 individuals are employed in support of the provision of high quality services.
+Over 1,300 individuals living with HIV received medical case management and/or care services in the prior year.
+The prevention team provided HIV testing to approximately 1,400 individuals and individual or group level intervention prevention services to over 2,500.
+The current budget exceeds $12.5 million including all programs (Ryan White services; HUD funded housing activities; CDC funded prevention, counseling, testing; community grants; local contributions and fundraising).

 AID Upstate has contracted with SC Department of Health and Environmental Control (DHEC) since 1992 to provide services including Ryan White Part B, HUD’s Housing Opportunities for Persons with AIDS (HOPWA), CDC prevention programs, Minority AIDS Initiative Programs, and a CDC Demonstration Project, ARTAS Linkage to Care.
 AU has worked with SC DHEC to develop/update protocols for community based HIV testing and to build capacity in other communities and organizations.